IFRS 9 ECL Calculator

 Optional: probability-weighted scenarios, movement schedule, specific assessment, and entity details.

-IFRS 9 ECL Audit Working Paper Template — free PDF
+IFRS 9 ECL Audit Cheat Sheet: free PDF

-IFRS 9 Expected Credit Losses for Energy
+IFRS 9 expected credit losses for Energy

 Energy and utility companies carry trade receivables with a distinctive dual profile: high-volume consumer receivables from household energy customers and lower-volume but higher-value B2B receivables from commercial and industrial energy consumers.
 Under IFRS 9, both categories require ECL assessment using the simplified approach, but the credit risk characteristics differ substantially.
 Consumer energy receivables are subject to regulatory protections (suppliers cannot immediately disconnect for non-payment in most jurisdictions), creating a longer exposure period.
 B2B energy receivables are typically governed by commercial contracts with shorter credit terms but higher individual exposures.
 Commodity price volatility adds an additional dimension — sharp energy price increases directly affect customer payment ability, and forward-looking adjustments must consider energy market forecasts.

-Receivable Characteristics — Energy
+Receivable characteristics: Energy

 Consumer utility receivables are high-volume, low-value, and subject to seasonal patterns.
 Winter energy bills are typically 40–60% higher than summer bills, coinciding with periods of household financial stress.
 Energy prepayment meter customers do not generate receivables, but credit meter customers may accumulate significant balances during peak consumption periods.
 B2B energy supply receivables arise from contracts with commercial and industrial customers, often with monthly billing and 30-day payment terms.
 Government subsidy receivables (renewable energy feed-in tariffs, capacity payments) carry very low credit risk but may be subject to regulatory changes.
 Commodity trading receivables (for energy companies involved in wholesale markets) represent short-term, high-value balances that require separate risk assessment.